15th July 2021

-In many countries, the gas industry has misled decision-makers and populations with the notion that gas is needed in order to fill a gap between decreasing coal and oil production and ramping up renewable forms of energy – hence the so-called “bridge” label.
+In many European countries, the gas industry has misled decision-makers and populations with the notion that gas is needed in order to fill a gap between decreasing coal and oil production and ramping up renewable forms of energy – hence the so-called “bridge” label.
 But this argument doesn’t stack up.

 There are viable, clean alternatives to gas, which are either already cheaper or very soon will be.
 In most of Europe, these renewable alternatives are readily available.
 Gadgets like batteries will store surplus energy from renewables, and release it when required.
 Besides, as countries improve their energy efficiency, they require less gas.

 More gas investment distracts from the task of cleaning our energy system, and diverts crucial public funding away from clean alternatives and funnels it into more fossil fuels.
 In less than a decade, €440 million of EU public funding has been spent on gas projects which have either failed or been put on hold – a huge sunk cost to be borne by EU taxpayers.

 If we are to achieve our global climate goals, half of the world’s remaining gas resources must remain unused.
 Each cubic metre of gas extracted just drags us further away from our climate goals.

 New gases, notably hydrogen, are being marketed by the gas industry as clean, soon-to-be alternatives to gas.
 Governments across the world are weighing up how much of a role hydrogen will play in our future energy mix.